hphelion/documentation/devplatform/workbook/database/database.php.md

 	<br>	**Note**: By default ALS clusters are configured with two domains (private and public).
 In some situations the Helion CLI may prompt you to select a target domain.
 If prompted, select the public domain from the given list (i.e. *<app-name>.xxx.xxx.xxx.xxx.xip.io*)

 ##Key Code Snippets
-This first line in this section of the index.php file shows how to retrieve the connection information for the MySQL instance from the application’s environment variables.
+This first line in this section of the index.php file shows how to retrieve the connection information for the MySQL instance from the application's environment variables.
 The connection information is represented using JSON.

 The rest of the code shown here parses the JSON string that was retrieved and builds the appropriate connection string.
 Once the connection has been made, the code executes a query, reads the results, and closes the connection.